History and Overview of Turks and Caicos

 Plantations and the Salt Industry

 The salt industry continued to expand well past the end of the American Revolutionary War, after which displaced British Loyalists began to arrive from the newly formed United States.
 Many of these Loyalists began cotton plantations, and African slaves were brought in from the surrounding regions to work both the plantation fields and the salt ponds.
-Along with African slaves the British seized and set free from the Spanish in the 1840s, these peoples were the ancestors of most of the modern day Turks and Caicos Islanders.
+Along with African slaves the British seized and set free from the Spanish in the 1840s, these people were the ancestors of most of the modern-day Turks and Caicos Islanders.

 Culture